isabella232/drawIT/README.md

                  `node = Node(...)

 Notes:
-- Until direction parameter is enabled all shapes are aligned horizontally.
+- All shapes are aligned horizontally until direction parameter is enabled.
 - Use shape parameter default as shape names are subject to change until final names are available.
 - Connectors are not currently enabled.